Video shows San Diego police shooting man who charged them

 “We are, as you may imagine, concerned because of the excessive use of force in both cases on the part of law enforcement agencies, as well as by the fact that it seems that in both cases both individuals were suffering serious mental health problems, which in itself, made them vulnerable,” he said in an interview.

 In the first shooting, body-worn camera footage released by the San Diego Police Department shows a screaming Jose Alfredo Castro Gutierrez, 39, sprinting toward police on a dark street while clutching the black curtain rod.
-Carlos falls to the ground when he is shot, and writhes until officers came to his side to help.
+Castro falls to the ground when he is shot, and writhes until officers came to his side to help.
 He died hours later at a hospital.

 Police have said Officer Isai Castillo fired his pistol at the man, who was struck at least once.
 Other officers fired bean-bag rounds and a stun gun at Castro.